 Most people have some kind of electronics in their bug out bags.
 It makes sense now when we have power, access to as many batteries as we want, and places like Amazon that can get us all kinds of gadgets in a day or two, but does it make sense to rely on electronics during a major disaster that would cause you to bug out?

-What bug out bag electronics should you rely on?
-Bug out bag electronics make sense in a lot of cases.
 Small solar panels, GPS, radios, flashlights, headlamps and more are all good additions to a bug out bag.
 Having access to modern electronics can make bugging out a lot easier.
+Bug out bag electronics make sense in a lot of cases.

 Electronics give you a real advantage in survival situations, but they also come with certain limitations.
 Let’s look at different types of devices that could be of use in a bug out bag.